-Mission Statement: The mission of the Physician Assistant program at Seton Hall University is to prepare primary care PAs who practice in a variety of settings.
-The program provides the foundation for graduates to become critical thinkers and life-long learners who excel in servant leadership, research and the practice of medicine.
+Mission Statement: The mission of the Physician Assistant (PA) program at Seton Hall University is to prepare primary care PAs who practice in diverse settings.
+The program provides the foundation for graduates to become critical thinkers who practice evidence-based, patient-centered medicine.

 Physician Assistants (PAs) are healthcare professionals licensed to practice medicine with physician supervision.
 Since New Jersey began licensing physician assistants (PAs) in 1992, the demand for PAs has outpaced the number of graduates.
 To alleviate the PA shortage, the School of Health and Medical Sciences (SHMS) launched the M.S. in Physician Assistant program in March 2001.
 Accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc., the program prepares practitioners with a depth of knowledge and judgment to perform as knowledgeable and highly skilled clinicians.